ZhgChg.Li

 mitmweb

-After sniffing, observing, filtering, and testing, you can understand how the APP API works, and thus use it to scrape data.
+After sniffing, observing, filtering, and testing, you can understand how the APP API works, allowing you to exploit it and use crawlers to collect data.

-After collecting the required information, remember to turn off mitmproxy and change the mobile network proxy server back to automatic to use the internet normally.
+*After collecting the necessary information, remember to close mitmproxy and set the phone’s network proxy back to automatic to use the internet normally.

 Method (1):

-Generally, it involves placing a copy of the certificate information in the APP.
-If the current HTTPS certificate does not match the information in the APP, access is denied.
-For details, you can see this or find related resources on SSL Pinning.
-The downside might be the need to pay attention to the certificate’s validity period!
+Basically, the certificate information is embedded in the APP.
+If the current HTTPS certificate does not match the one in the APP, access is denied.
+For details, see this or look for resources on SSL Pinning.
+The downside is you need to watch out for the certificate’s expiration date!

 https://medium.com/@dzungnguyen.hcm/ios-ssl-pinning-bffd2ee9efc